Who said the Final Four was over? After downing

 Pacific regional tournament, MiraCosta College’s rugby club—playing its inaugural

-takes on Wayne State College in an April 21 national semifinal match in
+On April 21, MiraCosta took on Wayne State College in a national semifinal match in

 completed the 2018 season without a defeat in Division III of the Gold Coast